RahulSGosavi/2D-AutoCAD-readyproduct/IMPLEMENTATION_COMPLETE.md

 # Production Implementation Complete ✅

-The KAB 2D Design Tool has been upgraded to a production-ready, industry-standard application with full database connectivity and multi-tenant support.
+The KABS 2D Design Tool has been upgraded to a production-ready, industry-standard application with full database connectivity and multi-tenant support.

 ## What Has Been Implemented